 The shortened muscles don’t always respond to stretching while painkillers and anti-inflammatory medications only mask the pain.
 The goal of IMS is to release the shortened muscles which in turn will decrease the irritation of the nerves.

-The effects of IMS are cumulative – needling stimulates a certain amount of healing, until eventually the condition can more fully recover, pain dissipates and muscles loosen.
+The effects of IMS are cumulative – needling stimulates a certain amount of healing until eventually, the condition can more fully recover, the pain dissipates and muscles loosen.